Skip to main content

 Delete Labor Type

-When you delete a Labor Type, the following warning will display informing you that if you proceed, the products in your Catalog assigned to this Labor Type will have this Labor Type and the associated hours removed from the product.
+When you delete a labor type, the following warning will be displayed, informing you that if you proceed, the products in your catalog assigned to this labor type will have this labor type and the associated hours removed from the product.

 Labor Type Mapping